 Well.
 There it was.
 A terrible truth.
 What to do with it?

 Nearby sat Amelia’s mom, a woman I didn’t know well but thought I liked, chatting with a friend.
 In that moment, I wanted her to know how horribly her daughter was behaving.
 I wanted her to make my daughter’s pain go away.
 I wanted her to no longer be allowed to sit there so happily while my daughter and I left the pool.
+But how do you tell a parent their child is mean?

 None of these feelings had any hope of making my daughter feel better.